1967 Dime Value Checker: Errors List & No Mint Mark Worth

 Regular circulated pieces typically hold face value to around $0.79 in About Uncirculated condition.
-Mint State examples average $8.86, while Full Bands versions reach $46.00.
-Special Mint Set varieties command notable premiums, with Deep Cameo specimens averaging $1,797.50.
+Mint State examples average $8.86, while Full Bands (FB) versions — those showing completely separated horizontal lines on the torch — reach $46.00.
+Special Mint Set varieties command notable premiums, with Deep Cameo (DCAM) specimens averaging $1,797.50.

 Understanding these price ranges helps collectors properly evaluate what their 1967 dimes are worth.